jamie-allen/chariot_day_2012/cpu_caches/presentation/preso/presentation.md

 !SLIDE transition=fade
 # Non-Uniform Memory Access (NUMA)
 .notes NUMA architectures have more trouble migrating processes across cores.
 Initially, it has to look for a core with the same speed accessing memory resources and enough resources for the process.
 If none are found, it then allows for degradation.
 NUMA is not the same as multiple commodity machines because they don't have a shared address space.
+(Martin: On NUMA I'm finding that a typical application that is not NUMA aware can be made 20-40% faster just by setting socket affinity.
+Most folk are totally unaware of this issue.
+Thread migration on a NUMA box is mega costly because you don't even have an L3 cache warmed after the socket migration.)

 * Access time is dependent on the memory locality to a processor
 * Memory local to a processor can be accessed faster than memory farther away